BruceCham/yapi-ts-codegen/README.md

 # how to use?
-`Yapi to ts` can automatically generate type definitions for each layer based on the data structure returned by YAPI.
+`Yapi codegen ts` can automatically generate type definitions for each layer based on the data structure returned by YAPI.
 Additionally, it allows you to configure whether to generate request functions.

 ## Installation